Lothlorien (co-op): Student Cooperative

 Residents refer to themselves as elves after the elves in J. R. R. Tolkien's fantasy book The Lord of the Rings, who inhabit Lothlórien.
 Although there was no connection, organization or member wise, between BSC and One World Family Commune, Lothloriens retained some key principles of OWFC.
 From Spring 2001, Communities: Life in Cooperative Culture: The commune's story always piques our collective imagination, perhaps because we seem to share more than a little in common: for example, we're a vegetarian house; they ran a vegetarian restaurant on Telegraph Avenue.
 They were a community with a mystical philosophy and some supposedly wild gatherings; we're also a community with uncommon, if disparate, beliefs, and some decidedly uninhibited gatherings.

 Like OWFC Lothlorien is known for its rejection of conservative social norms.
 Customs with elements of folklore and mythology are part of Lothlorien culture, with new members being encouraged to go through an annual ritual of initiation.

 Because Lothlorien is a Berkeley Student Cooperative (BSC) vegetarian themed house, all house-bought food is vegetarian and house bylaws prohibit preparation, storage, or consumption of meat in common space.
 Many residents of Lothlorien are vegetarians and vegans, but type of diet is not a condition of residence.
-Collaboration and community living are emphasized, it is the only BSC house to make decisions by Quaker based consensus, rather than majority vote.
-House council meets weekly, and usually consists coordinator reports and proposals such as budget expenditures.
-Proposals are adopted when all those present at council come to consensus on the issue, a member can raise a major objection meaning that they are considering moving out if the proposal is adopted.
+Collaboration and community living are emphasized, it is the only BSC house to make decisions by Quaker based consensus, rather than majority vote.House council meetings take place weekly, and usually consist of coordinator reports and proposals such as budget expenditures.
+Proposals are adopted when all those present at council come to consensus on the issue; a member can raise a major objection meaning that they are considering moving out if the proposal is adopted.
 Raising the objection results in denial of the proposal.

-Political activism and environmental concern is one of the main themes of the Lothlorien community.
+Political activism and environmental concern are two of the main themes of the Lothlorien community.
 Often, members major in different fields of environmental science and/or actively participate in protests.
 Lothloriens joined other activists in the university oak grove controversy, where a tree sitting near the Memorial Stadium lasted from December 2006 to September 2008.
 Lothlorien also organized and passed a UC Berkeley referendum creating an annual $100,000 fund for green initiatives at the university.